LGBTQ activist and National Press Secretary for the Human Rights Campaign

 It was during her time at the White House that Sarah met Andrew Cray, a transgender man and fellow advocate.
 The two fell in love and began working together in the fight for LGBTQ equality.
 Andy was diagnosed with terminal cancer in 2014, and just days after they married, he tragically passed away.
 Andy’s passing instilled in Sarah a firm belief in the urgency of political and social change.

 Now as a spokesperson for the nation’s largest LGBTQ advocacy organization, Sarah has become one of America’s most public voices in the fight for LGBTQ equality, culminating in her address before the nation during the 2016 presidential election.
-Her moving new book Tomorrow Will Be Different chronicles her journey as a transgender woman, from coming out to her family and school community, to fighting for equality in her home state and nationally, to her heartbreaking romance with her late husband.
+Her moving memoir, Tomorrow Will Be Different chronicles her journey as a transgender woman, from coming out to her family and school community, to fighting for equality in her home state and nationally, to her heartbreaking romance with her late husband.

 From Delaware to North Carolina to Texas, Sarah is working to resist the politics of hate and to move equality forward.